prafullD74/Shell-scripting/README.md

 # Shell-scripting
 Shell scripts are widely used to automate repetitive tasks, such as backups, log file processing, system administration routines, and more.
+Shell scripts can be used to manage and configure operating system settings, start or stop services, and perform file management tasks.

 1. **Terminal**: The terminal serves as the interface, appearing as a window on the screen where commands are typed and output is viewed.
 2. **Shell**: The shell is a program that interprets and executes commands typed into the terminal.
 It translates human-readable commands into instructions the operating system's kernel can understand and execute.